 For our armed forces, it’s not always easy to achieve financial security.
 Military personnel face special challenges that others don’t.
 Military life makes it difficult for spouses to pick up outside employment, and veterans may find it difficult to convince private sector employers that their military service is applicable in other job fields.

-Current and former members of our military are a treasured resource, and our nation’s gratitude toward our veterans is celebrated every November 11th – as well as the rest of the year.
-It’s very important to us that both veterans and active military members know that there are many options available to them for help with their debts, credit and personal finances:
+Current members and veterans of our military are a treasured resource, and our nation’s gratitude toward our veterans is celebrated every November 11th – as well as the rest of the year.
+It’s very important to us that both veterans and active military members know that there are many options available to them for help with their debts, credit, and personal finances: